SAROCHE - CHAMPAGNE, a 6-passenger deluxe barge, cruises the Champagne region of France

 - Walk the battlefields of WWI and see the trenches at the Mains de Messige

-- Enjoy Jason's “bubbles du jour” and Dawns’ gourmet cooking
+- Enjoy Jason's “bubbles du jour” and Dawns’ gourmet on board cooking classes

 - Ample time to walk or bike the towpaths along the canal